Tenneco (TEN) Q1 2017 Results - Earnings Call Transcript

 Kenneth R. Trammell - Tenneco, Inc.

-...that changes, we'll certainly be the first to celebrate it.
+That changes, we'll certainly be the first to celebrate it.
 Maybe the second, but -

 Rod Lache - Deutsche Bank Securities, Inc.